toneloc/stable-channels/README.md

 3. **Open the Stable Channel**

-   - Open a channel by running in either window:
+   - Open a channel by running in the user window:

      ```bash
      openchannel [NODE_ID] [LISTENING_ADDRESS] [SATS_AMOUNT]